 Each serving covers 30% of your recommended daily intake (RDI) for proteins, 22% of your RDI for fibres, and only 7% of your RDI for saturated fats.

-If you like healthy energy drinks for breakfast, or your workout, then give this recipe a try!
-It's easy to make, and won't take more than 5 minutes of your time.
-We think you'll love it.
+If you like a healthy energy and protein drink for breakfast or after your workout, then give this recipe a try!

 What can I use instead of tofu?